dartmouth-cs98/hack-a-thing-21f-1-julian/README.md

 __What worked:__
 1. Creating a custom unlit shader that can be modified
+2. Took a lot of trial and error to implement the new HLSL shader from old CG shader
 2. Creating custom shader graphs
 3. Using different shader graph nodes to blend, multiply, color, etc.